-- A single robot is used. - The robot has to start form outside the arena and to end in the final. - The order in which the teams have to perform will be determined by a draw. - After the team's robot enters the arena, it must move to the places given in the task specification and assume the orientation specified after the place.
-The robot may reach a destination by choosing any path. - The robot must visit the places in the order given by the task specification.
+- A single robot is used. - The robot has to start from outside the arena, enter it through the arena entrance and leave through the exit. - The order in which the teams have to perform will be determined by a draw. - After the team's robot enters the arena, it must move to the places given in the task specification and assume the orientation specified after the place.
+The robot may reach a destination by choosing any path.

+• The robot must visit the places in the order given by the task specification.
 It is possible to skip a place of the task specification and continue with the next one.
 In cases where the robot skipped one or multiple places there may be multiple possible matchings between places reached and places specified.
 In that case for calculating scores the matching is taken which leads to the highest score for the team.